rtuin/mcp-mermaid-validator/README.md

 1. Creates an MCP server instance
 2. Registers a `validateMermaid` tool that accepts Mermaid diagram syntax
 3. Uses the Mermaid CLI to validate and render diagrams
-4. Returns validation results and rendered SVG (if valid)
+4. Returns validation results and rendered PNG (if valid)
 5. Handles error cases with appropriate error messages

 ### Data Flow